-This Student Handbook provides students in the Program with policies and procedures to assist them as they progress through the requirements of the Morgridge College of Education (MCE) degrees and certificates.
-In addition to our Program publication, the student should become familiar with the Graduate Policies and Procedures as stated in the DU Bulletin and the MCE Policies and Procedures.
+This Education Specialist (Ed.S.)
+Student Handbook provides students in the School Psychology (SP) Program with policies and procedures to assist them as they progress through the requirements of the Morgridge College of Education (MCE) degrees and certificates.
+In addition to our Program publication, the student should become familiar with the Graduate Policies and Procedures as stated in the University of Denver (DU) Bulletin and the MCE Policies and Procedures.
 Although every effort has been made to ensure agreement between these three documents, it is the student's responsibility to read the norms regarding degree programs in all documents and to complete various program steps in a timely fashion.